Solo Bungee cord question

 Elastic bungee strop for connecting the chainsaw to a harness belt.

 Max load for strap 200 kg

-Is the stretching from 0,5m to 1,25 m enough in case of a fall ?
+Is the stretching from 0,5m to 1,25 m enough in case of a fall?

 Bungee prusik loops are just the same as the ones you make from thin cord.
-The difference is that in a fall they will stretch and maybe snap, were as a thin cord loop (say 2mm or 3mm) snapping can actually generate enough force to cut the rope itself (I’ve had my fingers cut deeply by 2mm cord that’s broken under load).
-Having something potentially acting like a knife in your solo system (and attached to your rope!) is probably a risk not worth taking!
+The difference is that in a fall they will stretch and maybe snap, where as a thin cord loop (say 2mm or 3mm) snapping can actually generate enough force to cut the rope itself (I’ve had my fingers cut deeply by 2mm cord that’s broken under load).
+Having something potentially acting as a knife in your solo system (and attached to your rope!) is probably a risk not worth taking!
 Another alternative is to just use the super solid elastic bands they use for packing parachutes (you can order big bags of them).